georgecho98/bootcamp-hw-7/readme.md

 ## MiMi Weather forcast apps

 ## Description
     This is a weather forcast apps.
 It utilizes the API key from the openweather staion to extract weather data based on the city entry.
-     Developers are often tasked with retrieving data from another application's API and using it in their context, frequently consuming this data via a server.
+Retrieving data from a third party website application's API and using it in their context, frequently consuming this data via a server.

 ## Table of Contents
 1. [Installation](#installation)
 2. [Usage](#usage)